Sherlock Holmes and the Baskerville Curse

 Sherlock Holmes and the Baskerville Curse is a 1983 Australian animated television film directed by Eddie Graham.
 It is an adaptation of Sir Arthur Conan Doyle's novel The Hound of the Baskervilles (1901-1902), the third of his novels featuring Sherlock Holmes and Dr. John Watson.

 Plot

-The film tells us about Holmes' adventure on a legend of hound of Baskerville family.
+The film tells about Holmes' adventure, based on the legend of the Baskerville family's hound.